Desmond Paul Henry

-Desmond Paul Henry (1921–2004) was a Manchester University Lecturer and Reader in Philosophy (1949–82).
+Desmond Paul Henry (5 July 1921 – 28 October 2004) was a Manchester University Lecturer and Reader in Philosophy (1949–82).
 He was one of the first British artists to experiment with machine-generated visual effects at the time of the emerging global computer art movement of the 1960s (The Cambridge Encyclopaedia 1990 p.
 289; Levy 2006 pp. 178–180).
 During this period, Henry constructed a succession of three electro-mechanical drawing machines from modified bombsight analogue computers which were employed in World War II bombers to calculate the accurate release of bombs onto their targets (O'Hanrahan 2005).
 Henry's machine-generated effects resemble complex versions of the abstract, curvilinear graphics which accompany Microsoft's Windows Media Player.
 Henry's machine-generated effects may therefore also be said to represent early examples of computer graphics: "the making of line drawings with the aid of computers and drawing machines" (Franke 1971, p.
 41).
+Henry often subsequently added hand-embellishments to his machine-generated effects in response to their suggestive features.